-- Buy them in season.—According to Blueberry Council (yes, there is a council for blueberries!), the fruit’s peak season in North America is June to July.
-As summer season approaches, look out for fresh berries on sale at a local supermarket.
+- Buy them in season.—According to Blueberry Council (yes, there is a council for blueberries!), the fruit’s peak season in North America from June to July.
+As the summer season approaches, look out for fresh berries on sale at a local supermarket.

-- Buy them at a farmer’s market.—This goes with buying when in season, but there is additional benefit to buying from a local farmer’s market.
+- Buy them at a farmer’s market.—This goes with buying when in season, but there is an additional benefit to buying from a local farmer’s market.
 One, berries are fresher.
-Two, they are often cheaper, sans the cost of middleman.
-Also, less carbon foot print buying local.
+Two, they are often cheaper, sans the cost of a middleman.
+Also, less carbon footprint buying local.

 - Buy frozen.—Many people falsely believe that frozen berries are inferior in nutritional values compared to fresh ones, but they are not necessarily true.
 According to some studies, you can find the same levels of anthocyanin antioxidants in frozen or dry berries as the fresh variety does.

-One 2014 study even claims that freezing blueberries improves their antioxidant availability (22).
+One 2014 study even claims that freezing blueberries improves its antioxidant availability (22).

 If you are freezing or buying frozen berries, they are generally good for 6 months in your freezer, per tip provided by U.S. Highbush Blueberry Council.

 Whatever way you store them, Dr. Mercola says that powder-like coating on the berries, known as the “bloom”, should stay on until just before you eat them.”